Sustainable Gaps

 Decide the next question

-A visible route for one repeat contact pattern.
+A visible path for one repeat contact pattern.

 Common Signs

-What this can feel like for a front desk.
+What this can feel like for a front desk team member.

 These are starting points, not boxes.
 If your example is messier than this, that is normal.